-• Lawrence Dawsey enters his ninth season coaching wide receivers on the Florida State staff and his second season as co-offensive coordinator.
-Dawsey added passing game coordinator duties in 2010 and has been instrumental in the offensive game plan as the Seminoles have consistently had one of the nation’s best offenses over the last five seasons.
+• Lawrence Dawsey enters his 10th season coaching wide receivers on the Florida State staff and his third season as co-offensive coordinator.
+Dawsey added passing game coordinator duties in 2010 and has been instrumental in the offensive game plan as the Seminoles have consistently had one of the nation’s best offenses over the last six seasons.

 • Dawsey has one of the most impressive playing rèsumès of any collegiate coach in the country, starring at wide receiver for the Seminoles from 1987-90 before becoming a third-round selection of the Tampa Bay Buccaneers in 1991.
 Dawsey enjoyed a seven-season NFL career that included Sports Illustrated Rookie of the Year honors.

 • Florida State’s wide receivers have prospered under Dawsey’s direction.
-In just the last three years, four FSU wide receivers have joined the NFL ranks, including Kelvin Benjamin, who was a first-round selection (No. 28) by the Carolina Panthers in 2014 and Rashad Greene, who was a fifth-round pick of the Jacksonville Jaguars in 2015.
-Kenny Shaw has spent time on the rosters of the Jaguars, Cleveland Browns and Oakland Raiders, while Rodney Smith has played for the Minnesota Vikings and the Browns entering his third professional season.
+Four Seminole wide receivers have joined the NFL ranks in recent years, including Kelvin Benjamin, who was a first-round selection (No. 28) by the Carolina Panthers in 2014 and Rashad Greene, who was a fifth-round pick of the Jacksonville Jaguars in 2015.
+Kenny Shaw has spent time on the rosters of the Jaguars, Cleveland Browns and Oakland Raiders, while Rodney Smith has played for the Dallas Cowboys, Minnesota Vikings and the Cleveland Browns since his final season with the Noles in 2012.

-• The Seminoles averaged 33.7 points and 441.4 total yards per game in 2014 under a balanced attack that saw Winston lead the ACC with 3,907 passing yards and 25 touchdowns, while also having running back Dalvin Cook register an FSU freshman-record 1,008 rushing yards.
-Senior tight end Nick O’Leary caught 48 passes for 618 yards and seven touchdowns and won the John Mackey Award given to the nation’s top tight end.
+• In 2014, the Seminoles averaged 33.7 points and 441.4 total yards per game under a balanced attack that saw Winston lead the ACC with 3,907 passing yards and 25 touchdowns, while also having running back Dalvin Cook register an FSU freshman-record 1,008 rushing yards.
+Senior tight end Nick O’Leary caught 48 passes for 618 yards and seven touchdowns and won the John Mackey Award, given to the nation’s top tight end.

 • The 2013 season may have been the most productive for Seminole pass-catchers all-time as Greene, Benjamin and Shaw led a record-breaking offense.
 Greene (1,128 receiving yards) and Benjamin (1,011) became the first Florida State receivers to gain 1,000 yards in 11 years (Anquan Boldin, 1,011, 2002).
 The duo became just the second pair of Garnet and Gold wide receivers to cross the 1,000-yard barrier in the same season, joining E.G. Green and Andre Cooper in 1995.
-Greene led the Noles with 76 receptions and scored nine touchdowns en route to All-ACC First Team honors.
+Greene led the Noles with 76 receptions and scored nine touchdowns en route to All-ACC first team honors.
 The 6-5, 234-pound Benjamin proved to be one of the nation’s most dangerous red zone threats in just his second season on the field, leading the ACC with 15 touchdown receptions, including the game-winning scoring grab in the BCS National Championship Game.
-He captured SportsIllustrated.com All-America First Team accolades and was named to the All-ACC Second Team by the coaches and the All-ACC Third Team by the media.
-Shaw collected All-ACC Third Team accolades from the coaches and All-ACC honorable mention honors from the media after catching 54 balls for 933 yards and six touchdowns.
+He captured All-America and All-ACC honors, while Shaw snagged all-conference honors after catching 54 balls for 933 yards and six touchdowns.
 Florida State set the FSU and ACC records for single-season total offense (7,267 yards), points per game (51.6) and yards per play (7.67) in addition to the national record for points (723).
 FSU led the nation with 94 touchdowns, which also was a school and ACC record.
 Florida State’s 42 passing scores marked a school and conference record.

 • In Dawsey’s role as the passing game coordinator, he and the wide receiver unit had direct roles in helping Winston complete one of the greatest seasons by a collegiate quarterback in 2013.
 Winston became the youngest player ever to win the Heisman Trophy, while also nabbing the Davey O’Brien Award, Manning Award, Walter Camp Player of the Year honor and consensus All-America honors.
 He became the first freshman to win ACC Player of the Year honors and set the conference, FSU and national freshman record for single-season touchdown passes (40).
 Winston also broke the national freshman record for passing yards (4,057).
 Winston became FSU’s first-ever No. 1 overall NFL Draft pick when the Tampa Bay Buccaneers selected him in 2015.

-• In 2012, Greene captured honorable mention All-ACC honors as a sophomore and was an SI.com honorable mention All-American after leading the Seminoles with 57 receptions for 741 yards and six touchdown catches.
-Smith capped his four-year career by setting the FSU record for consecutive games with a reception (39).
+• In 2012, Greene captured SI.com honorable mention All-America honors after leading the Seminoles with 57 receptions for 741 yards and six touchdown catches.
+Rodney Smith capped his four-year career by setting the then-FSU record for consecutive games with a reception (39).
 He finished his career with 106 receptions for 1,540 yards and 10 touchdowns.
-Following the season, Smith signed a professional contract with the Minnesota Vikings as an undrafted free agent.

-• In 2011, six different receivers averaged better than 11 yards per reception for a passing offense that produced 25 TD receptions and 3,341 yards through 13 games.
+• In 2011, six different receivers averaged better than 11 yards per reception for a passing offense that produced 25 TD receptions and 3,341 yards.
 Dawsey guided Greene, FSU’s leading receiver, to one of the best freshman campaigns in FSU history as he posted the second-most receptions (38), receiving touchdowns (7) and third-most receiving yards (596).
 He ranked among the top five freshmen nationally in receiving touchdowns.
-Senior Bert Reed left Florida State after four years under Dawsey’s tutelage among the top five Seminoles in career receptions and top 15 Seminoles in career receiving yards.

 • In 2007, Dawsey’s first season, Florida State boasted three receivers - Preston Parker, De’Cody Fagg and Greg Carr - with 700 or more receiving yards for the first time in school history.

 • Beyond the playing field, Dawsey has established himself as one of the nation’s top recruiters.
-He’s picked up the Seminoles’ efforts in the Tampa area and helped FSU attract a Top 5 recruiting class in four of the last five years.
+He’s picked up the Seminoles’ efforts in the Tampa area and helped FSU attract a Top 5 recruiting class in five of the last six years, including No. 1 in 2016.
 In 2015, he was selected as one of the nation’s Top 25 recruiters by Rivals and one of the ACC’s Top 10 recruiters, titles he also earned in 2011 and 2012.
 He was also selected as one of the top 50 recruiters in the country by 247Sports in 2012, 2013 and 2015, and one of ESPN.com’s Top 25 Recruiters of the Year in 2011.
 Additionally, Dawsey was named the 2011 ACC Recruiter of the Year by SI.com.

 • Dawsey’s first coaching job came as a high school assistant at Tampa Catholic in 1998.
 He did not return to the sideline until serving as a training camp assistant coach with the NFL’s St. Louis Rams in 2001 and returned to the high school ranks in 2002 at Blake in Tampa.